JamesCoding888/JavaOCP20221017/README.md

 		The program uses FileReader and FileWriter classes to read and write the file content, respectively.

+> DownloadImage.java
+- Description:

+		This Java program downloads an image from a URL and saves it to a specified location on the local filesystem.

+> DownloadImage4LargerSize.java
+- Description:

+		To make the code more efficient for downloading larger files,

+ 		you can increase the size of the byte buffer used to read and write the data.

+ 		Instead of reading and writing one byte at a time, you can read and write a larger chunk of data at once.

+ 		In this updated version of the code, we use a buffer of 4096 bytes (4KB) to read and write the data.

+ 		This should be more efficient than reading and writing one byte at a time.

+ 		Additionally, we use the read method of the input stream to read as much data as possible into the buffer,

+ 		and we use the write method of the output stream to write the entire buffer to the file.

+		This updated code will be more efficient for downloading larger files.

+		However, it's still important to note that downloading very large files can take a long time,

+		and there may be network limitations or other factors that could impact the download speed.

+> RenderedOpSampleCode1.java
+- Description:

+> RenderedOpSampleCode2.java
+- Description:

 ------------------------------------------------------------------------------
 # Java SE 11 Developer Exam - <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/Java11/chapter01_dataTypes">Data Types</a>